gaia-ringberg/gaia-ringberg.github.io/docs/content/logistics.md

 ## <i class="fa-solid fa-universal-access"></i> Accessibility

 We are committed to providing an accessible environment for all participants.
-Ringber is wheelchair accessible (see [this page](https://www.schloss-ringberg.de/137267/barrierefreiheit) for more detailed information).
+Ringberg is wheelchair accessible (see [this page](https://www.schloss-ringberg.de/137267/barrierefreiheit) for more detailed information).
 If you need help or any other special arrangements, please don't hesitate to contact the organizers at _EMAIL ADDRESS_.